speth/ember/readme.txt

         $ mkdir -p src
         $ cd src
         $ git clone git://github.com/speth/ember.git

-3. Edit the file ``ember/SConstruct`` to point to the correct include and library directories for your system.

-4. Compiling the Code:

-        $ cd ~/src/ember
+        $ cd ember

+3. Compiling the Code.
+If all the necessary libraries are installed in system default locations, then the following should be sufficient:

         $ scons

+    Otherwise, specify the necessary paths using the corresponding command-line
+    options: "cantera", "sundials", "eigen", "boost", "hdf5", "tbb".
+For example:

+        $ scons cantera=/home/$USER/.local sundials=/opt/sundials-2.4.0

     This produces the python extension ``python/ember/_ember.so``.

-5. Install the "Ember" Python module:
+4. Install the "Ember" Python module:

         $ cd python
         $ python setup.py install --user